 How to take care of kittens without a mother

 They still need a clean, warm environment to live in

-Over time, you can add a small amount of wet kitten food to the milk and slowly reduce the amount of milk until the kitten is just eating solids.
-You can then introduce biscuits/kibble- you may need to soak it, to begin with.
+Over time, you can add a small amount of wet kitten food to the milk.
+Then gradually adjust the ratio of wet food to milk until your kitten is just eating solids.
+At this point, you can start introducing kibble too.
+However, you may need to soak it to begin with.
 Remember that kittens of this age still need feeding regularly – small amounts 6-8 times a day are ideal.

-You should feed your kitten a commercially available kitten wet food from a reputable supplier, as these producers have done the research and are legally required to provide complete, balanced diets.
-Home-made diets are not recommended as they run the risk of imbalances that may be difficult or impossible to correct later on.
+You should feed your kitten a commercially available wet food that is specifically designed for kittens.
+Reputable cat food producers are legally required to provide complete, balanced diets.
+Home-made diets are not recommended as they run the risk of causing imbalances that may be difficult, or even impossible, to correct later in life.

-You may find a specific weaning diet to be helpful if you’re feeding kittens at 4 weeks.
-Royal Canin makes ‘Babycat’ mousse, which is great for weaning kittens.
-Once these kittens reach 8-12 weeks, they can go onto a normal kitten food.
+You can also purchase specific weaning diets that can be extremely helpful when feeding kittens at 4-weeks old.
+Royal Canin has developed ‘Babycat Mousse’ which is a great option for weaning kittens.
+Once kittens reach 8-12 weeks, they can be transitioned onto normal kitten food.

 Keeping your kitten lean

-It is important to keep your kitten lean It is important to keep your kitten lean in the first few months of life, to reduce the risk of future health problems as low as possible, as high body fat is a marker for a number of diseases, including heart disease and diabetes.
-Be aware that neutering (also known as spaying) lowers the number of calories your kitten needs to grow.
+It is important to keep your kitten lean It is important to keep your kitten lean in the first few months of life, to reduce the risk of future health problems.
+High body fat has been linked to a number of diseases, including heart disease and diabetes.
+Be aware that desexing (also known as neutering & spaying) reduces the number of calories your kitten needs to grow.

-Kittens are very susceptible to infections which can give them tummy upsets and diarrhea.
-It is important that their environment and all equipment used are kept clean and regularly disinfected.
+Kittens are very susceptible to infections which can lead to tummy upsets and diarrhea.
+For this reason, you must ensure that all equipment is regularly cleaned and disinfected.